Thursday, August 04, 2016

 Within itself, his argument was surprisingly sound.
 The ideas flowed together nicely and his PowerPoint images were spot-on.

-Should you dare to be inquisitive, you might look as dumb as the star of this anecdote featured in the presentation:
+However, should you dare to be inquisitive, you might look as dumb as the star of this anecdote that was shared during the presentation:

 'A farmer was on the side of the road when he saw a cow giving birth.
 While watching, a city guy stopped and watched with him.
 The calf was halfway out.
 The city guy asked the farmer how fast the calf must have been running to get stuck in the cow like that.'